0x51/PrettyText/README.md

 ========

-## What's wrong with NSLayoutConstraints?
+## What's wrong with NSAttributedString?
 It's not a secret that NSAttributedString API is far from perfect.
 Based on NSDictionary, it looks ugly, counter-OOP and hard to maintain...

 ```swift